Earn Up to $700 With Marriott Bonvoy Cards From Amex

 Profit and prosper with the best of expert advice - straight to your e-mail.

 Until then, Kiplinger had found the Amex line of Marriott Bonvoy cards decidedly less appealing than their nearest competitor, the Marriott Bonvoy Boundless card from Chase.
 That card's welcome offer is 50,000 bonus points after spending $3,000 in purchases in your first three months.
-Its $95 annual fee is much lower than the Amex Bonvoy cards profiled here, which charge $250 and $650.
-And it also provides one free night per year.
+Its $95 annual fee is much lower than the Amex Bonvoy cards profiled here, which charge $250 for the Marriott Bonvoy Bevy American Express® Card.
+See rates and fees.
+And $650 for the Marriott Bonvoy Brilliant® American Express® Card.
+It also provides one free night per year.
 See rates and fees.

 If you are a committed Marriott customer, the Chase Boundless card might be a better choice.
 But if you're well entrenched in the American Express system, you may prefer one of these Amex cards.

-Even though they have higher annual fees, they come with other benefits you might find attractive.
+Although they have higher annual fees, they also come with other benefits that may be attractive to you.
 For example, the Brilliant card makes it easier to qualify for higher status levels, which come with higher rates of rewards earning and other perks.

 All these cards maddeningly start with the letter B, so we've broken out the most important details for you below.